 Entacapone Teva is only used in combination either with levodopa and benserazide or with levodopa and carbidopa.
 It is taken as one tablet with each dose of the other medicine, up to a maximum of 10 tablets a day.
-It can be taken with or without food.
 When patients first add Entacapone Teva to their existing medication, they may need to take a lower daily dose of levodopa, either by changing how often they take it, or by reducing the amount of levodopa taken in each dose.
 Entacapone Teva can only be used with conventional combinations of levodopa.
-It should not be used with combinations that are ‘modified-release’ (when the levodopa is released slowly over a few hours).
+It should not be used with combinations that are ‘modified release’ (when the levodopa is released slowly over a few hours).

 - How does Entacapone Teva work?

 In patients with Parkinson’s disease, the cells in the brain that produce the neurotransmitter dopamine begin to die and the amount of dopamine in the brain decreases.
 The patients then lose their ability to control their movements reliably.
 The active substance in Entacapone Teva, entacapone, works to restore the levels of dopamine in the parts of the brain that control movement and coordination.
 It only works when it is taken with levodopa, a copy of the neurotransmitter dopamine that can be taken by mouth.
 Entacapone blocks an enzyme that is involved in the breakdown of levodopa in the body called catechol-O-methyl transferase (COMT).
 As a result, levodopa remains active for longer.
 This helps to improve the symptoms of Parkinson’s disease, such as stiffness and slowness of movement.

 - How has Entacapone Teva been studied?